Academic Standing for Undergraduate Students in Full-Time Programs

 Definition of GPI and GPA:

-GPI or Grade Point Index is a single-semester indicator, calculated by dividing the grade points earned by the number of credits attempted.
+GPI, or Grade Point Index, is a single-semester indicator, calculated by dividing the grade points earned by the number of credits attempted.

-GPA or Grade Point Average is a cumulative average, calculated across all enrolled semesters.
+GPA, or Grade Point Average, is a cumulative average, calculated across all enrolled semesters.

 Full-time students maintain good academic standing when they achieve all three of the following: (1) earn at least 12 academic credits in the semester just completed; (2) earn a semester GPI of at least 2.00; and (3) maintain a cumulative GPA of at least 2.00.
 [Note: Academic credits do not include PDP (Physical Education and Dance) credits.
-Grades for transfer credits are not counted in the grade point average.]
+Grades for transfer credits are not counted in the GPA.]

-A student is put on Academic Probation when s/he is in danger of not making sufficient academic progress toward his/her degree, having fallen below a 2.00 GPI or GPA or not completed 12 credits in a semester.
+A student is put on Academic Probation when they are in danger of not making sufficient academic progress toward their degree, having fallen below a 2.00 GPI or GPA or not completed 12 credits in a semester.
 Students are reviewed after one semester on Academic Probation.
 Those who earn a GPI and GPA of 2.00 or above and complete 12 credits during the probationary semester will return to Good Standing.
 Those students who do not achieve Good Standing (as defined above) during the probationary semester will move to Academic Suspension, Dismissal, or a second semester of Academic Probation, as determined by the school or college of enrollment.
 Students can be on Academic Probation for no more than two consecutive semesters.
 Academic Probation does not prohibit students from participating in extracurricular activities or intercollegiate athletics.